Jav65/tp/docs/UserGuide.md

 **Output:**

-* Success → `Caring session deleted for Dylan: medication on 2024-12-25 at 14:30`
+* Success → `Deleted caring session for medication on 2025-10-31 at 14:30: Dylan`
-* Failure → `Patient/Session not found`
+* Failure → `The patient/caring session index provided is invalid`

 ### Viewing today’s sessions: `sessions-today`